Openmesh-Network/openmesh-collectors/README.md

 ```

 ## Contributor Guide
-If you would like to contribute to L3 Atom, please read our [contributor guide](CONTRIBUTING.md).
+If you would like to contribute to Openmesh, please read our [contributor guide](CONTRIBUTING.md).
 It'll show you how to set up the environment locally and help you better understand how you can contribute to the project.